Yumi Stynes: Television

-In 2018 Stynes hosted a documentary on SBS called "Is Australia Sexist?"
+In 2018 Stynes hosted a documentary on SBS called Is Australia Sexist?

 Ben Roberts-Smith incident

-On the 28 February 2012 episode of The Circle, along with George Negus, Stynes made comments about a photo of Corporal Ben Roberts-Smith, a Victoria Cross and Medal for Gallantry recipient, coming out of a swimming pool.
+On the 28 February 2012 episode of The Circle, along with George Negus, Stynes made comments about a photo of former soldier Ben Roberts-Smith coming out of a swimming pool, saying, "He's going to dive down to the bottom of the pool to see if his brain is there", while Negus replied in part, "what if [he's] not up to it in the sack?"
 After tabloid criticism, they personally contacted Roberts-Smith who accepted their apology and agreed there was no malicious intent.
 Negus said his comments were taken out of context and he was not referring personally to Roberts-Smith.

 On 13 September 2014, Fairfax newspapers issued an apology to Stynes and Negus, stating "Our interpretation was wrong and we accept that both Mr Negus and Ms Stynes were not referring to Cpl Roberts-Smith personally."

 News Limited publications, The Daily Telegraph, Herald Sun and news.com.au also retracted the incorrect allegations.

 Kerri-Anne Kennerley incident

+On 28 January 2019, Yumi Stynes appeared as a guest panelist on Studio 10 where discussion included Australia Day protesters who call it Invasion Day.